Sandalwood

 Sandalwood is a class of woods from trees in the genus Santalum.
 The woods are heavy, yellow, and fine-grained, and, unlike many other aromatic woods, they retain their fragrance for decades.
-Sandalwood oil is extracted from the woods for use.
+Sandalwood oil is extracted from the woods.
 Sandalwood is often cited as one of the most expensive woods in the world.
 Both the wood and the oil produce a distinctive fragrance that has been highly valued for centuries.
 Consequently, some species of these slow-growing trees have suffered over-harvesting in the past.